 Fortunately, there are ways to do just that.

 The first is the change of attitude I mentioned above.
-Start putting yourself in the customer’s shoes and adapt accordingly.
+Start putting yourself in the customer’s shoes and behave accordingly.
 Is this particular communication really helpful right now?
-The second is to follow up that thought with another: are these communications actually delivering value that customers will appreciate and remember down the line?
-In other words, start from the ways your brand can genuinely help and support customers during their day, and then work outwards from there.
+The second is to follow up that thought with another: ‘what if I started to think of communication more in terms of service provision than marketing?’
+In other words, start from the ways in which your business or brand can be helpful (genuinely helpful, no more fooling ourselves) to the consumer during their day, and work outwards from there.

 We have the data to help us.
 Today’s multi-channel marketer is able to have real-time access to: